LePopal/PRACT-OBS/README.md

 The **Popal's Rekordbox Analysis and Clean up Tool for OBS** is a program designed to expose the current track or song played in Pioneer DJ software Rekordbox to OBS.

+PRACT OBS can be used with Rekordbox in Performance Mode or in Export Mode (via DJ Link).

 ## Author

 Axel Pironio ([popal.fr](http://popal.fr)).